ritzvik/Knowledge-Graph-backed-RAG-AMP/README.md

 #### [ColBERT](https://github.com/stanford-futuredata/ColBERT) based Reranking

 ColBERT encodes each passage into a matrix of token-level embeddings.
-Then at search time, it embeds every query into another matrix (shown in green) and efficiently finds passages that contextually match the query using scalable vector-similarity (`MaxSim`) operators.
+Then at search time, it embeds every query into another matrix and efficiently finds passages that contextually match the query using scalable vector-similarity (`MaxSim`) operators.
 Each passage(or chunk) is assgined a ColBERT score based upon similarity to the user query, and the score can be used to "rerank" chunks retrieved by vector search.

 ## How does Knowledge Graph fit in our AMP?